Johnny Sauter: 2001–2008

 Sauter joined Phoenix full-time in 2005, with Yellow Transportation becoming the team's primary sponsor.
 He had eleven top-ten finishes and a win at his home track at Milwaukee and improved his position in points to twelfth for the year.
 However, Sauter was disqualified at Texas after his car failed a post-race inspection.
 Sauter and Phoenix also competed in ten Cup races, posting a ninth place finish at Phoenix.

 Sauter practicing for the 2007 Ford 400 at the Homestead-Miami Speedway.

 After the 2005 season, Sauter and Yellow moved to the No. 00 Haas CNC Racing Chevrolet for the next season.
 He had one pole and nine top-tens and tied his best finish of eighth in series points.
 He made one Cup start that season that year at the Coca-Cola 600 and finished 24th.
 He moved up to a new Cup team for a new team for Haas, the No. 70, in 2007.
 Driving with sponsorships from Yellow, Best Buy, Haas Automation, and Radioactive Energy Drink, Sauter had two top-tens but finished thirtieth in points.
 He competed in six Busch races that year with Jay Robinson Racing, but could not finish higher than 23rd.

 Sauter was dropped from the No. 70 after the season and rejoined Phoenix Racing for the 2008 season, where he was released after five races.
 He then spent time as a substitute driver for many teams, starting at Las Vegas Motor Speedway, where he was unable to qualify for the No. 21 McKee Foods Ford.
 He soon returned to Haas to drive several races in their No. 70, with a best finish of twentieth, as well as attempting several races for John Carter.
-After one-off starts for Fitz Motorsports and Bob Schact in the Nationwide Series, he drove for Curb Agajanian Performance Group and Derrike Cope Racing, but did not complete a race for either team.
+After one-off starts for Fitz Motorsports and Bob Schacht in the Nationwide Series, he drove for Curb Agajanian Performance Group and Derrike Cope Racing, but did not complete a race for either team.
 He also drove one Truck race at Martinsville for SS-Green Light Racing.